tipani86/StarChild/README.md

 ## Import Usage

+Use below method if you are packaging the core codes as part of an external UX element:

 1. `import starchild`
 2. Use method `starchild.run_evaluation` with two arguments: a) requested shape string* and b) test image local file path.
 It will return `True` or `False` depending on whether it thinks the image includes the requested shape